robot-dreams/eop/notes.md

     Sharing proper tails can save memory, but would also lead to strange behavior (i.e. changing one iterator's source value can change the outcome of seemingly unrelated traversals)
 Is there a stable way to partition a range of n elements using 2n + 1 assignments?
 How can the iterative version do up to a linear amount of extra work, and what does that even mean (page 202)?
+Exercise 12.1: is the implementation of less any different from operator<?
+How would make “requires” serve as more than just documentation?

 ## Definitions